senacor/BankingInTheCloud-Fineract/README.md

 You can use the tool of your choice to connect to the databases - we will explain the setup with dBeaver here.

 Download and install the [Enterprise Edition of dBeaver](http://dbeaver.jkiss.org/download/enterprise/).
 Note that its important that you download the enterprise edition - the community edition does not include the drivers for cassandra out of the box.
-The enterprise edition is also for free, but not open source.
+The enterprise edition is for free as well, but not open source.

 #### Connect to cassandra

-1. Open dBeager Enterprise Edition
+1. Open dBeaver Enterprise Edition
 2. Select "New Connection" (on first startup this will pop up automatically)
 3. Select "Cassandra CQL" from the driver list >> Next
 4. Check port is set to 9042 (should be by default) >> Next >> Next